-- To help make sure that the participant is understood. - To meet people like yourself who have been asked to help a person with supported decision-making.
+- To help ensure that the research team knows the participant can make their own decisions. - To help make sure that the participant is understood. - To meet people like yourself who have been asked to help a person with supported decision-making.